dbohlender/canfar.github.io/docs/cli.md

 Assign a floating IP so that you can access it:
 {% highlight bash %}
-$ nova floating-ip-associate new_instance 206.12.48.93
+nova floating-ip-associate new_instance 206.12.48.93
 {% endhighlight %}
 Available IP addresses can be listed using ```nova floating-ip-list```.
 If you wish to disassociate the IP (in order to make it available for another VM), use ```nova floating-ip-disassociate```.

 Then you can **ssh** to the VM.
-If you do not know the name of the generic user account into which your SSH key has been injected:
+If you do not know the name of the generic user account into which your SSH key has been injected, initially try to enter as root and it will tell you the correct name:
 {% highlight bash %}
-$ ssh root@206.12.48.93
+ssh root@206.12.48.93
 Please login as the user "cloud-user" rather than the user "root".

-$ ssh cloud-user@206.12.48.93
+ssh cloud-user@206.12.48.93
 [cloud-user@new-instance ~]$
 {% endhighlight %}